 Australian Pastoral Funds Management Pty Ltd ("APFM"), a fund management entity, has been formed to assemble investor capital and acquire and operate large scale livestock (cattle and sheep) properties producing mainstream pastoral products for both the domestic and export markets of Australia.
-This company is an association between Alan Hayes and his family, Pitt Capital Partners, (a subsidiary of the ASX listed Washington H Soul Pattinson Group with a capitalisation in excess of A$3.0bn), Equilibrium Capital LLC, and a number of private individuals.
-APFM is based in Brisbane, Queensland, Australia.
+This company is an association between Alan Hayes and his family and a number of private investors.
+APFM is based in Queensland, Australia.

 The situation in the world today is one of fast growing demand for food products, due primarily to world population growth and growing disposable incomes in developing countries, along with changing tastes from grain based, to meat or protein based diets in those countries.

 In addition, industrialisation and environmental concerns are encroaching on, or constraining the supply of, arable land in many parts of the world at this time of rising demand.
 Whereas the green revolution associated with increasing agricultural productivity over the last 50 years has reached the unfortunate stage of declining marginal returns, and rates of productivity growth in agriculture have consequently slowed.

 Also, alternative use of grains for mandated ethanol production and of biofuels has created a new market for these grains and oil seeds and their cost has risen.
 This market is diverting grains away from the feeding of livestock and is thus increasing the cost competitiveness of grass fed, or rangeland production of livestock, which is the dominant form of livestock production in Australia.

 Freeing up of trade around the world is providing the stimulus for countries to focus on those industries where their locations, resources and populations can provide them with the best comparative economic advantages, and this trend is expected to substantially benefit Australia.
 In Australia, production of livestock is unsubsidised, and unit costs of production, due to large scale operations and large herds and flocks, are competitive.